christopherthompson81/tabbyUI/public/documentation/Introduction.md

 ## Introduction to TabbyUI

 TabbyUI is a web-based interface designed to work seamlessly with TabbyAPI, an inference engine that powers local large language models (LLMs).
-When using local large language models (LLMs), the ability to select the most appropriate model for a given task is directly related to achieving the best results.
+When using local LLMs, the ability to select the most appropriate model for a given task is directly related to achieving the best results.
 The aim of this software is to make dynamic model switching trivial, a feature that previously required reconfiguration of the inference server.

 ## Why Use an LLM?

 LLMs are powerful tools designed to understand and generate human-like text, enabling a wide range of applications such as chat conversations, text generation, problem-solving, and more.

 While traditional search engines like Google offer a wealth of information, they often fall short in providing precise, context-aware answers, especially for complex or ambiguous queries.
-This is where Language Learning Models (LLMs) shine.
+This is where LLMs shine.
 LLMs are trained on vast amounts of text data from various sources, enabling them to understand and generate human-like language.
 Unlike search engines, which provide a list of links, LLMs can synthesize information from multiple sources to deliver coherent and relevant answers.
 This makes them particularly useful for questions that require nuanced understanding or context-specific responses.

 <ins>**Note:** LLMs are also imperfect and their answers need to be thoroughly double-checked for validity.
 Be critical of the output any model provides!</ins>